The NIE (“Número de Identificación de Extranjeros“) is the Foreigner’s Identity Number that the Spanish Police grants to foreigners in Spain.

 If you would like to contact us for us to carry out this work for you, please do so by sending an email to:firstname.lastname@example.org

-Important Note: If you stay more than 3 months in Spain, you must apply for a Registration Certificate as an EU Resident (“Certificado de Registro de Ciudadano de la Unión Europea” in Spanish).
-If you are British, you need to apply for the T.I.E.
+Important Note: If you are a national of an EU country and you stay more than 3 months in Spain, you must apply for a Registration Certificate as an EU Resident (“Certificado de Registro de Ciudadano de la Unión Europea” in Spanish).